It was around midnight when a little dog darted out in front of Dr. Abigail Marsh’s car.

 Relevant PositivePsychology.com Resources

-At PositivePsychology.com, two excellent tools will help you develop your prosocial behavior skills.
+At PositivePsychology.com, we offer many resources with which to develop your prosocial behavior skills.

-A third tool, Making an Effective Request, is an exercise that will show you how to improve communication skills.
+This article will teach you how to regulate emotions and not act impulsively.
+Another good read is this article that will show you how to improve communication skills.
 Whether your goal is to get your kids to clean up their rooms or to get your boss to extend a work deadline, it is important to frame the request in a way that is unlikely to be perceived as a threat, demand, or negative evaluation by the other person.
-This exercise takes about 10 minutes to complete.

 A Take-Home Message

 Decades of research in cognitive science, developmental science, neuroscience, evolutionary biology, and anthropology have quite clearly shown that we are born with prosocial biases and that the strength of these biases varies across individuals and societies.

 Our early learning experiences and cultural pressures shape these biases, either strengthening or weakening this inborn tendency to help or hinder others.